philipjball/OffCon3/README.md

 * Twin Delayed DDPG (TD3)
 * Soft Actor Critic (SAC)

 This repo consolidates, where possible, the code between these two similar off-policy methods, and highlights the similarities (i.e., optimisation scheme) and differences (i.e., stochastic v.s. deterministic policies).
+As highlighted in the paper, these implementations utilize 3 hidden layer MLPs (instead of 2) as overall these appear to perform better, especially in HalfCheetah.

 Heavily based on my other repos, [TD3-PyTorch](https://github.com/fiorenza2/TD3-PyTorch) and [SAC-PyTorch](https://github.com/fiorenza2/SAC-PyTorch).
 If you only want to use one of these algorithms, those repos may serve you better.